TAILOR-UoB/new_ways_of_publishing/booksource/glossary.md

 **Directives**

-Special functions that are defined in a publishing system to render a piece of text in a special manner.
+Special functions that are defined in a publishing system to render a piece of code in the form of text in a predefined manner.
 Some examples of directives already available in Jupyter{book} is the _{note}_ that renders a text as an information box.

 ```{note}
 This is an example of the directive note